webrpc/webrpc/README.md

 bin/webrpc-gen -schema=example.ridl -target=go -pkg=main -server -client -out=./example.gen.go
 ```

 and see the generated `./example.gen.go` file of types, server and client in Go.
+This is essentially
+how the `golang-basics` example was built.

+### More example apps

+* [hello-webrpc](./_examples/hello-webrpc) - webrpc service with Go server and Javascript webapp
+* [hello-webrpc-ts](./_examples/hello-webrpc-ts) - webrpc service with Go server and Typescript webapp
+* [golang-basics](./_examples/golang-basics) - webrpc service with Go server and Go client
+* [golang-nodejs](./_examples/golang-nodejs) - webrpc service with Go server and nodejs (Javascript ES6) client

 ## Why